-- Collect and analyse information from, and participate in, a variety of practical activities to explain how the musculoskeletal system functions and its limiting conditions, and evaluate the ethical and performance implications of the use of practices and substances that enhance human movement. - Collect and analyse information from, and variety of practical participate in, a activities explain how the cardiovascular and respiratory function and the limiting systems conditions of each system, and discuss the ethical and performance implications of the use of practices and substances to enhance the performance of these two systems.
+- Participate in and analyse information from a variety of practical activities to explain how the muscular and skeletal systems function and interact to move, and evaluate the use of performance-enhancement substances and methods. - Participate in and analyse information from a variety of practical activities to explain how the cardiovascular and respiratory systems function and interact, and evaluate the use of performanceenhancement substances and methods.

-PHYSICAL ACTIVITY, SPORT AND SOCIETY
+PHYSICAL ACTIVITY, SPORT, EXERCISE AND SOCIETY